 Earlier this year we welcomed our second son into our family.
-He’s now a bouncy, full-of-energy six month old who has a knack for getting into everything.
-He is just the sweetest little thing, but lately we’ve been battling some serious diaper rash.
+He’s now six months old, full-of-energy, and has a knack for getting into everything.
+He is just the sweetest little thing, but lately, we’ve been battling some serious diaper rash.

 It started with just a few red bumps which then spread to almost all of his diaper area.
-We tried natural creams, zinc based creams, and even a few of the more popular brands with no relief.
-Not to mention, some of these creams were petroleum based and heavily fragranced.
+We tried natural creams, zinc-based creams, and even a few of the more popular brands with no relief.
+Several of these creams were petroleum-based and heavily fragranced.
+Yuck!

 Natural Ingredients for Treating Diaper Rash

 I started to research some better ingredients that would help combat his rash and begin to heal his skin.
-I found a few oils and herbs that promised to work wonders on skin so I decided to gather them up and try it.
-After a few attempts, I found a recipe that really started to heal his skin (and was very budget friendly to make).
+I found a few oils and herbs that promised to work wonders on the skin so I decided to gather them up and try it.
+After a few attempts, I found a recipe that really started to heal his skin (and was very budget-friendly to make).